 We share our knowledge, experiences and resources, bringing our experts together.

 Knowledge Exchange builds on the results of the expert exchanges to make an impact on developments in the field of information infrastructure.
 The information infrastructure that Knowledge Exchange aims to support includes technical as well as organisational, policy and economical aspects.
 Best practices, solutions and innovative approaches will be exchanged between the partners and where relevant with the partners' communities to push their contributions in support of open science by improving their performance at all levels and creating more effective and efficient solutions.

 By all its efforts Knowledge Exchange will support the individual agendas of the Partner Organisations and help to realise steps towards the shared vision.

-The Knowledge Exchange (KE) will continue to conduct work on themes the focus areas Open Access and Open Science.
+The Knowledge Exchange (KE) will continue to conduct work on themes in the focus areas Open Access and Open Science.
 While these two areas are closely inter-connected, they will be treated as separate strands of activity.

 Open Scholarship Framework